 6 is the maximum number we can transport on the boat so with that said that is the largest hunting party we will transport to the field.

-our minimum is 1 (Solo) unlike some organizations we will transport Solo hunters to the field.
+For Caribou our minimum is 1 (Solo) unlike some Outfitters we will transport Solo hunters to the field.

 Will I see other people?